 - Include a few soft skills

-- While transferring information from documents to databases may be your specialty, you’ll still be interacting with others on a regular basis, so include a couple of people skills.
-Just ensure that they’re relevant: Show how they improve your data entry role within the work setting.
+- While transferring information from documents to databases may be your specialty, you’ll still be interacting with others on a regular basis, so include a couple of people skills like active listening and flexibility.
+Just keep them relevant and show how they improve your data entry performance at work.

 - Think logically about your layout